Caernarfon Castle: Later history

 Despite avoiding slighting, the castle was neglected until the late 19th century.
 From the 1870s onwards, the government funded repairs to Caernarfon Castle.
 The deputy-constable Llewellyn Turner oversaw the work, in many cases controversially restoring and rebuilding the castle, rather than simply conserving the existing stonework.
 Steps, battlements, and roofs were repaired, and the moat to the north of the castle was cleared of post-medieval buildings that were considered to spoil the view, despite the protest of locals.
 Under the auspices of the Office of Works and its successors since 1908, the castle was preserved due to its historic significance.
 In 1911, Caernarfon was used for the investiture of the Prince of Wales, for the investiture of Edward, Prince of Wales (later Edward VIII), eldest son of the newly crowned King George V; the ceremony was held there at the insistence of the Chancellor of the Exchequer David Lloyd George, a Welshman raised in Caernarfonshire.
 In 1969, the precedent was repeated with the Investiture of Charles, Prince of Wales, (who acceded as Charles III in 2022).
 Although Caernarfon Castle has been the property of the Crown since it was built, it is currently cared for by Cadw (to keep), the Welsh Government's historic environment division, responsible for the maintenance and care of Wales' historic buildings.
 In 1986, Caernarfon was added to the UNESCO list of World Heritage Sites as part of the "Castles and Town Walls of King Edward in Gwynedd" in recognition of its global importance and to help conserve and protect the site.
 The castle houses the Royal Welch Fusiliers Museum.
 During 2015 a new "entrance pavilion" was built, designed by architects Donald Insall Associates.

 Caernarfon Castle is now a major tourist attraction, with over 155,000 people visiting the attraction in 2024-25.
 A three-year restoration project, costing £5M and concluding in April 2023, has opened up previously-closed areas of the castle, and enabled wheelchair access to the battlements.

+Since 2024, Cadw have used the Welsh name Castell Caernarfon in English, as part of an effort to standardise the names in both languages.